Memrise Review: Honest Take on the Flashcard Language App

 Memrise is better for raw vocabulary retention thanks to mems and native-speaker video.
 Duolingo is better for building a daily habit and covering basic grammar.

-Most learners we know run both apps in parallel: Memrise handles the morning vocabulary drill, Duolingo handles the evening grammar drip.
+Many learners run both apps in parallel: Memrise handles the morning vocabulary drill, Duolingo handles the evening grammar drip.
 Read our Babbel vs Duolingo breakdown if you are also weighing Babbel as a third option.

 Does Memrise teach grammar?